Stormwater Management Program

 2013-2018 Stormwater Management Plan Complete

 The City of Wentzville is permitted under federal and state regulations for stormwater disccharges.
-The Stormwater Management Plan for the third five-year permit is available online, click here.
-Please share any comments on the plan using the Contact Us form.
+The 2013-2018 Stormwater Management Plan is available here.
+Please share any comments using the Contact Us form.

 Wentzville Streams Officially Named

 The U.S. Board on Geographic Names approved nine names for streams submitted in the City's Stream Naming Contest last summer.
-This was part of the City's 319 Grant project to increase awareness of water quality and local water resources.
-Selected names will appear in local, state, and federal maps and publications.
+This was part of the City's 319 Grant project to increase awareness of water quality and water resources.
 Press Release

 Stormwater Pollution Control Ordinance